 PC Matic Ease of Use and Setup

 Once I clicked on the Install PC Matic button, I was asked to choose my operating system.
-Even though “PC” is in the name, PC Matic works on Windows, Android, and Mac.
+Even though “PC” is in the name, PC Matic works on Windows, Android, Mac, and iOS.

 PC Matic Mobile App